-Mr. Ackerson has been with the Company since April 2018, most recently serving as the Corporate Controller and Chief Accounting Officer prior to being named Interim Chief Financial Officer in September 2021.
+Mr. Ackerson has been with the Company since April 2018.
+In addition to serving as Corporate Controller, he served as the Company's Interim Chief Financial Officer from September 2021 through January 2022.
 Prior to joining the Company, Mr. Ackerson was an Assurance Senior Manager with BDO USA LLP from December 2015 through March 2018 and Senior Manager Technical Accounting for NewPage Corporation from April 2011 through March 2015.
 Mr. Ackerson has also served as an Inspection Specialist for PCAOB and various progressive audit roles with PwC.
 Mr. Ackerson received his Master of Science in Accounting and Bachelor of Business Administration and Finance from the University of Cincinnati in 2000.